Make Your

 Porcelain Springs in Norris Geyser BasinNorris

 Norris is the hottest, most acidic, most changeable, and most varied thermal area in the park.
 Wheelchair travel into Porcelain and Back Basins is not possible because of stairs, steep sections, and changes in trail surface, among other issues.
-With assistance, wheelchairs users can reach Emerald Pool and Echinus and Steamboat Geysers, which is well worth the effort.
+With assistance, wheelchair users can reach Emerald Pool along with Echinus and Steamboat Geysers, which is well worth the effort.
 The two geysers are among the most interesting in the park: Echinus is the largest of the known acid-water geysers in the world; Steamboat is the tallest active geyser in the world.
 Steamboat’s eruptions can be between three days and 50 years apart.
 From March 2018 to the end of 2020, Steamboat has erupted an unprecedented 128 times.
 By comparison, between 1985 and 2017, the geyser had only 15 major eruptions.
 If you’re fortunate enough to catch one, it can shoot water as high as 380 feet into the air.

 The Museum of the National Park Ranger, in a 1908 building that was one of the park’s original soldier stations, has a wheelchair-accessible entrance and exhibits on the history of the National Park Service and the ranger profession.
 The building will be closed for rehabilitation in 2021.